rust-stuco/lectures/week5/slides.md

     fn fav_language(&self) -> String;
 }

-// CompSciStudent is a subtrait of both Programmer
+// CompSciStudent is a subtrait of both Programmer and Student. trait CompSciStudent: Programmer + Student {
-// and Student.
-trait CompSciStudent: Programmer + Student {
     fn git_username(&self) -> String;
 }
 ```
 * We can make a trait a subtrait of multiple traits with the `+` operator
-* Implementing CompSciStudent will now require you to `impl` both supertraits
+* Implementing `CompSciStudent` will now require you to `impl` both supertraits

+---

+# Traits Quick Recap

+* Traits define shared behavior among types in an abstract way
+* Instead of inheritance, Rust has supertraits
+* Traits are similar to:
+    * Interfaces
+    * Abstract / Virtual Classes

 ---